NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 In our module, we created two `Future` objects by calling the `contract` and `call` methods.
 The initial one instructs Hardhat Ignition to deploy a `Rocket` contract instance, specifying `"Apollo"` as the only constructor parameter.
 The second one indicates that we intend to execute the `launch` function of the deployed `Rocket` instance, with no arguments provided.

-Finally, we return the `Future` object representing the `Rocket` contract instance, to make it accessible for other modules and tests as well.
+Finally, we return the `Future` object representing the `Rocket` contract instance, to make it accessible to other modules and tests as well.

 ### Deploying it